voteflux/flux-docs/docs/constitutions/aus-wa.rst

 Membership Criteria
 -------------------

-Flux WA’s membership criterion is:
+Flux WA's membership criterion is:

 -  Maintain a list of at least 500 members who are electors within the WA